TobikoData/sqlmesh/docs/concepts/glossary.md

 SQLMesh's unique approach to environment that allows it to provide both environment isolation and the ability to share tables across environments.
 This is done in a way to ensure data consistency and accuracy.
 See [plan application](plans.md#plan-application) for more information.

 ## Virtual Layer
-The virtual layer is a conceptual framework managed by SQLMesh that provides an abstraction layer over the physical layer and physical data storage.
-Unlike the physical layer, where data is actually stored in tables and views, the virtual layer exists purely as a set of views, derived from the model definitions and environments, that expose the underlying physical layer.
-While typically transparent to end users, the virtual layer is the layer that users interact with when querying data.
+The virtual layer is SQLMesh's abstraction layer over the [physical layer and physical data storage](#physical-layer).
+While the physical layer consists of tables where data is actually stored, the virtual layer consists of views that expose tables in the underlying physical layer.
+Most users should only interact with the virtual layer when building models or querying data.

 ## Virtual Update
 Term used to describe a plan that can be applied without having to load any additional data or build any additional tables.
 See [Virtual Update](plans.md#virtual-update) for more information.